 Life has changed suddenly and the skills we need to cope with this new reality have changed too.

-By Mary Cleary, the deputy chief executive of the Irish Computer Society, which runs Tech Week.
+By Mary Cleary, the Secretary-General of the Irish Computer Society, which runs Tech Week.

 We often talk about life skills and in “normal” times, there is little disagreement on what those are.